-One of the central findings in this study is that all the participating teachers entertained what we have called a content-orientation towards models and modelling - that is, when talking about how and why models and modelling were enacted in their teaching, the teachers' talk-in-interaction painted a picture of a teaching practice in which models were mainly justified and used as an artefact to communicate, explain, evaluate and facilitate students' understanding of content knowledge.
+One of the central findings of this study is that all the participating teachers entertained what we have called a content-orientation with regard to models and modelling-that is, when talking about how and why models and modelling were enacted in their teaching, the teachers' talk painted a picture of a teaching practice in which models were mainly justified and used as an artefact to communicate, explain, evaluate and facilitate students' understanding of content knowledge.
 We will discuss our findings in this respect in the following.

 The teachers' justification for using models in their teaching mainly hinged on the models' ability to communicate, explain, evaluate and facilitate students' understanding and recall of the different aspects of the science content that is the focus of the curriculum.
-Particularly, and in line with former research (Khan 2011), all teachers perceived models as a necessary artefact to facilitate and motivate students' understanding of complicated content knowledge.
+Particularly, and in line with former research (Khan 2011), all teachers perceived models as being a necessary artefact to facilitate and motivate students' understanding of complicated content knowledge.
 In the same vein, and aligned with Justi and Gilbert's (2002b) findings from Brazil, the nature of models was mainly valued as a pedagogical means to facilitate the learning of content knowledge.
 For instance, models' ability to visualise abstract concepts or processes that cannot be observed directly was valued by all teachers.
-Likewise, some teachers perceived the visual, dynamic, kinesthetic and concrete modes of representations as a fruitful way to learn content knowledge and as a motivating factor to reach a diversity of students, including students with low reading abilities.
-Finally, different modes of models (e.g. kinesthetic versions) were talked about as artefacts for recalling content knowledge.
-In this way, all the above-mentioned aspects related to the nature and function of models were solely talked about, used and valued as a pedagogical means to communicate, explain, evaluate and facilitate students' understanding of content knowledge, and not as a means for inquiry or problem-solving or understanding the process of modelling - thus our study resonates with previous findings among in-service and pre-service teachers that the use of models in teaching is justified by pedagogical purposes related to students' learning of content-subject knowledge (Campbell et al. 2015; Crawford and Cullin 2004; Cullin and Crawford 2002; Justi and Gilbert 2002a,b; Kahn 2011; Windschitl and Thompson 2006).
+Likewise, some teachers perceived the visual, dynamic, kinaesthetic and concrete modes of representations as a fruitful way to learn content knowledge and as a motivating factor to reach a range of students, including students with low reading abilities.
+In addition, our data suggests that teachers' prioritisation of content knowledge hinges on the curriculum, as well as the exam requirements, both of which emphasise the students' understanding of content knowledge.
+In this way, all the above-mentioned aspects related to the nature and function of models were solely talked about, used and valued as a pedagogical means to communicate, explain, evaluate and facilitate students' understanding of content knowledge, and not as a means for inquiry or problem-solving or for understanding the process of modelling.
+Our study thus resonates with previous findings among in-service and pre-service teachers, which show that the use of models in teaching is justified by pedagogical purposes related to students' learning of content knowledge (Campbell et al. 2015; Crawford and Cullin 2004; Cullin and Crawford 2002; Justi and Gilbert 2002a, 2002b; Khan 2011; Windschitl and Thompson 2006).